 - The bond forms are fair to all parties.

 - We will want a copy of the loan or commitment letter showing that the financing is in place and the money set aside.

 - We are happy to hear about the inventory.
-Since this will go into the Brady project, it isn’t obsolete, and we are convinced that the bond company will give us credit for all of it.
+Since this will go into the Brady project, it is not obsolete, and we are convinced that the surety bond company will give us credit for all of it.

 - Gronk says that his bank has agreed to double his bank line of credit to $1 million.
-Although he doesn’t plan to use it, we feel this gives Gronk some nice cushion.
+Although he does not plan to use it, we feel this gives Gronk some nice cushion.

-- Gronk tells us that Belichick A/V can’t bond.
-His previous company had a job go bad in Cleveland and now he can’t get bonding.
+- Gronk tells us that Belichick A/V cannot provide a subcontract bond.
+His previous company had a job go bad in Cleveland and now he cannot get surety bonding.
 Gronk tells us that since then, he has been nothing but successful.
-Gronk has called around and done references and he’s told that nobody does surveillance like Belichick.
+Gronk has called around and done references and he is told that nobody does surveillance like Belichick.
 He is widely regarded as the best in the business for this type of work and has successfully performed for Gronk on many projects.
 Gronk says that he can purchase the materials for Belichick and/or joint check if that helps.

 - Gronk then tells us that he has never worked with Kraft Specialty.
 They are a friend of the Bradys and they were specified as the subcontractor on the yoga studio.
 Gronk tells us that he has made some reference calls and Kraft Specialty has done a lot of this work in Florida.
 However, his references were not spectacular.

 - We are very pleased about the bank.

 - We think Gronk’s proposal to purchase the material and joint check Belichick is wise.